guybrush77/rapidobj/README.md

 If you intend to use CMake as your build system, you will need to install CMake version 3.14 or higher.

-If building on Linux, make sure to install _libaio_ library and its header files first.
+If building on Linux, make sure to first install _libaio_ library and its header files.
 On Debian:
 ```
 $ sudo apt install libaio-dev
 ```